FEINGOSIL 120 is a two-component, condensation-curing silicone rubber.

 D. Pigment

-If the surface of the model to be reproduced is porous (such as wood or plaster), it is advisable to apply a coat of varnish orrelease agent to prevent the silicone from seeping into the pores and adhering to the object.
+If the surface of the model is porous (wood/plaster/etc.), it is advisable to apply a coat of varnish or release agent to prevent the silicone from seeping into the pores and adhering to the object.

-Make a form that completely surrounds the object, leaving enough space to contain the silicone (usually 1 cm thick).
+Make a form that completely surrounds the object, leaving a space of 4 to 10 mm to contain the silicone.
+We recommend the use of plastiline, plexiglass/polycarbonate, PVC or concrete-flex panels.

 Make sure the formwork is perfectly watertight to avoid leaks or accidents.

-Don’t forget to fix or glue the object to the base to prevent the silicone from slipping underneath and causing it to float to the surface of the formwork.
+DON’T FORGET TO GLUE the base of the object to be reproduced, to prevent the silicone from slipping underneath and causing it to float to the surface.

 In a clean, dry container, weigh out the quantity of silicone required and calculate an addition of 5% catalyst (e.g.: 100gr silicone + 5gr catalyst).